theobald-software/kb.theobald-software.github.io/content/_yunio/sharepoint-purchase-requisition-with-yunIO.md

 This article leads you through all necessary steps to set up the following process:

 - When a new purchase requisition is added to a SharePoint list, a Power Automate workflow is triggered.
-This process also works with other automation tools, e.g. Nintex.
+This process also works with other automation tools, e.g., Nintex.
 - The workflow uses the SharePoint data to run a yunIO service that creates a new purchase requisition in SAP.
 - When the purchase requisition is created in SAP, the new SAP purchase requisition number is written back to the SharePoint list.